Club Med Sandpiper Bay Review in Florida – An All Inclusive Family Resort Destination in the United States

 The GOs working in the kids club were mostly friendly and seemed to enjoy interacting with the kids.

-Entertainment – Nightly Shows at Club Med
+Club Med Sandpiper Bay Review of the Entertainment – Nightly Shows at Club Med

-Wi-fi is not included and expensive.
-There is not free wi-fi.
-It costs $50 a week and is super slow according to my husband.
+As a note, there is not free wi-fi.
+If you want to buy wi-fi, then it costs $50 a week and is super slow according to my husband.